The world as we know it now will one day be judged. Guess who will be the future Judge of the world?Continue reading

 Christmas, though popularly known as a Christian festival, was celebrated by everyone around me, irrespective of religious background.
-But in those days the real essence of it was lost to me and, I believe, to majority of the celebrants as well.
+But in those days the real essence of it was lost on me and, I believe, to the majority of the celebrants as well.

-The only exception I can remember was a girl two years my senior in secondary school, a member of the Jehovah Witnesses.
-Including Christmas, she never joined in the celebration of ‘anything’ at all.
-She even refused to join in reciting the national anthem and other songs we sang on the assembly ground every morning.
+The only exception I can remember was a girl two years my senior in secondary school, a member of the Jehovah’s Witnesses.
+She never joined in the celebration of ‘anything’ at all – including Christmas.
+She even refused to join in reciting the national anthem and other songs we sang in School on the assembly ground every morning.

 Christmas is the commemoration of the birth of Jesus.
 But while we all celebrated it, most often than not, not all of us remembered or even cared about the real purpose of it.